 Example 1: Background image no text overlay.
 Here's our image we've uploaded.
 It's 2500x900 pixels.

-Our header on a 1024 pixel wide resolution screen.
-You can see the people on the left and right hand sides have been cropped out.
+If the header were displayed on a 1024 pixel wide resolution screen.
+You can see the people on the left and right-hand sides have been cropped out.

 Our header on a 2500 pixel wide resolution screen.
 You can see now because the browser has more width we can see our missing people.